redkite-labs/redkitecms-docs/book/change-theme.rst

 Introduction
 ------------

-An RedKite CMS theme is made by templates, a set of twig files which contain a special twig function delegated to render the content on the page.
+A RedKite CMS theme is made by templates, a set of twig files which contain a special twig function delegated to render the content on the page.

-Each template is made by slots, a place-holder where one or more blocks are placed.
+Each template is made by slots, a place-holder where one or more blocks are stored.
 A block represent the content displayed on the page.

-RedKite CMS parses all the website's pages and changes the templates as requested, then backs up all the blocks' contents and for each page and adds the default contents from new templates.
+When you change the theme, under the hood, RedKite CMS parses all the website's pages and changes the templates as requested, then backs up all the blocks' contents and for each page and adds the default contents from new templates.

 At the end of this operation, your website is rebuilt using the new theme and previous contents can be restored mapping the slots from previous templates with the new theme templates.

-For this chapter I'll change the theme used on redkite-labs.com website with the **BootbusinessTheme**, the new bundled theme which comes with a fresh install of RedKite CMS.
+For this chapter I'll change the theme used on redkite-labs.com website with the **BootbusinessTheme**, the theme which comes with a fresh install of RedKite CMS.

 .. note::

     Please be careful, this operation is obtrusive.
-Before start it is strongly suggested to make a database backup.
+Before start you should make a backup of your database.

 Mapping the templates
 ---------------------